MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 Even though the memory map of the computer is unchanged, the C runtime assumes the presence of a number of additional segments.
 The reason is that these segments have different requirements for initialization at startup.
+The segments are defined in the linker script prog/ld.cfg, and are initialized in the startup code in prog/lib/crt0.s, see the following sections.

 ### Segment VECTORS
 The segment VECTORS is just six bytes long and holds the addresses of the three